MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-assign-role-groups.md

     ![Add people command at top of Power Platform screen](media/power-platform-security-role-add-people.PNG "Add people command at top of Power Platform screen")

-5. Search for the Dynamics 365 group team created above, select it in the search results, and then select **Add** to confirm.
+5. Search for the Dynamics 365 group team created above, select it in the search results, and then select **Add**.

     ![add group](media/power-platform-security-add-group.PNG "Add group")